 Cold Applied Flat Roofing

-The term “cold-applied roofing system” means a built-up roofing system assembled using solvent-borne bituminous (liquid) adhesives with multiple plies of reinforcement.
-There are many advantages that come with this type of roofing system.
+A "cold-applied roofing system" refers to a built-up roofing system that uses solvent-borne bituminous (liquid) adhesives with multiple plies of reinforcement.
+This type of roofing system offers many advantages, including:

 1. Cold-Process Built-Up Roofing System

-This type of roof can now be built in a variety of ways.
-The predominant technique is to use heavyweight asphalt coating fiberglass “base” sheets and adhere them with solvent-borne asphalt adhesives in multiple plies.
+There are several techniques to install this roofing system, but the predominant technique is to use heavyweight asphalt-coated fiberglass "base" sheets and adhere them with solvent-borne asphalt adhesives in multiple plies.

-The first sheet is usually attached to the substrate (for insulation) and subsequent plies are embedded in an application of adhesive.
-The membrane is then covered with an aggregate surface or roof coating of choice.
+To install, the first sheet is usually attached to the substrate (for insulation), and subsequent plies are embedded in an application of adhesive.
+Finally, the membrane is covered with an aggregate surface or roof coating of choice.

-Cold application process built-up roofing systems use coated or un-coated polyester reinforcements, or composite (polyester/fiberglass) reinforcements, in conjunction with either solvent-borne or waterborne adhesives.
-The combination of reinforcement and adhesive is typically proprietary to the system provider and compatibility should be verified with the manufacturer.
+Cold application process built-up roofing systems use coated or uncoated polyester reinforcements or composite (polyester/fiberglass) reinforcements in conjunction with either solvent-borne or waterborne adhesives.
+However, the combination of reinforcement and adhesive is typically proprietary to the system provider, and compatibility should be verified with the manufacturer.

 2. Modified Bitumen Adhesive Application

-Membranes Modified Bitumen roofing is similar to built-up roofing in that it employs reinforcing materials coated with bitumen.
-The primary difference is the use of “modification” or the addition of polymers to the bitumen to achieve improved characteristics.
+Membrane Modified Bitumen roofing is similar to built-up roofing in that it uses reinforcing materials coated with bitumen.
+The primary difference is the use of “modification” or adding polymers to the bitumen to improve its characteristics.

-Like built-up roofing, modified bitumen roofs were typically installed using moppings of hot asphalt.
-An alternate approach for some types of modified bitumen was to use a propane torch to melt the back of the sheet, creating a molten adhesive in which the roll could be embedded.
+Modified bitumen roofs are typically installed using hot asphalt moppings, similar to built-up roofing.
+Another method for some modified bitumen is to use a propane torch to melt the back of the sheet, creating a molten adhesive in which the roll could be embedded.

-Perhaps the fastest-growing segment of cold-process roofing is the application of modified bitumen roofing in bituminous cold-process adhesives.
-For obvious safety reasons, the use of cold-applied roofing has provided an attractive alternative to the use of hot asphalt or open flame.
+The fastest-growing segment of cold-process roofing is the application of modified bitumen roofing in bituminous cold-process adhesives.
+For safety reasons, cold-applied roofing provides an attractive alternative to hot asphalt or open flame.

-These roofs typically have a mechanically attached base sheet and one or two plies of modified bitumen membrane installed in bituminous adhesives.
+These roofs usually have a mechanically attached base sheet and one or two plies of modified bitumen membrane installed in bituminous adhesives.

 3. Liquid-Applied Monolithic Membrane Systems

 The third type of cold-applied roof now exists which blurs the line between roof coating and roof membrane system.
 That is the liquid-applied monolithic roof system.
-Typically made of high-tech polymeric resins such as urethanes, or bitumens which have been modified with polymers such as SEBS.
-These roofs are applied as a liquid and may not rely on reinforcing the material but cure to form a tough, rubber-like membrane.
+Typically made of high-tech polymeric resins such as urethanes, or bitumens modified with polymers such as SEBS.
+The application is liquid and may not rely on reinforcing the material but cure to form a tough, rubber-like membrane to form the roof.

 These types of roofs are monolithic (no seams) and are typically considered self-flashing.

-Inspections should be done for example if an area of poor drainage where water has ponded for years and accelerated the deterioration of the membrane.
-Here will be also a good opportunity to assess if there's a need to remove any unused roof equipment or penetrations.
+Another example is to inspect if there's an area of poor drainage where water has ponded for years and potentially accelerated the deterioration of the membrane.
+In such instances, it is also a good opportunity to assess if there's a need to remove any unused roof equipment or penetrations.
 As well as install new roof equipment if required.

-Once the size of the project is determined and the inspection is done, a roof assembly can be tailor-made for the building.
-Depending on the membrane type, desired R-value, together with applicable provincial and federal regulations, an overall estimate cost can be formulated and presented to the client.
+After determining the size of the project and concluding the inspection, a roof assembly can be tailor-made for the building.
+Depending on the membrane type, and desired R-value, together with applicable provincial and federal regulations, an overall estimated cost can be formulated and presented to the client.